 As a result, information like phone number and email address about you could be gathered and sold.

 Instead, users can remove their Microsoft account from Windows 10 completely or use a newly made local account.
 To remove the account, please go to Settings -> Accounts, then select the account you want to delete, and finally confirm to remove the account.

 Now all our suggestions on configuring Windows 10 to protect privacy have been given and we hope they are useful.
 At the end of this post, we would like to introduce 2 programs that are related to Windows 10 privacy security, too.

-Install 2 Necessary Programs for Your Windows 10
+4. Install Necessary Programs on Your Windows 10

 Install Partitioning Program (Freeware is recommended)